UCSF-DataSci/09-second-exam-haile-teshome/Final Exam Submission/README_FINAL.md

 3. **Statistical Analysis** - Conduct statistical tests on walking speed and cost to uncover significant trends.
 4. **Data Visualization** - Generate insightful visualizations to represent findings.

+Each step builds upon the previous, creating a comprehensive analysis pipeline.
+The provided scripts are designed to be executed in sequence, with each step’s output feeding into the subsequent stages.

 ## Files and Directories
 - **generate_dirty_data.py**: Script to generate initial raw data (`ms_data_dirty.csv`).